john-wigg/best-data-practices/README.md

 ### Use Provenance Tools
 There are many tools, that can help you in capturing your datas provenance.
-[ProvBook](https://github.com/Sheeba-Samuel/ProvBook) for example, captures the provenance of Jupyter Notebook executions and is also helpful in analyzing differences of several runs.
+[ProvBook](https://github.com/Sheeba-Samuel/ProvBook) for example, captures the provenance of Jupyter Notebook executions and is also helpful in analysing differences of several runs.
 Another option is [noWorkflow](https://github.com/gems-uff/noworkflow) which is aimed at capturing provenance of python scripts.
 Another option are Scientific Workflow Management Systems (SwfMS).
 With them you can compose and execute workflows.
 Examples you could try are [VisTrails](https://www.vistrails.org) or [Parsl](http://parsl-project.org/).

 ### Date and date type